 Some people may miss work; they long to return to "normality" and a well-structured daily routine.
 Other patients like to continue working during the treatment because they think of work as a means of helping them.
-If the body allows it (and with the agreement of their employer), there are various options, such as the so-called progressive return to work for therapeutic reasons, as work can be an important source of self-esteem.

-Others use their time-out to completely concentrate on themselves and their treatment.
-They use those phases of treatment when they feel better to focus on self-care, in order to regain strength in the long term.
+If the body allows it (and with the agreement of their employer), there are various options, such as the so-called progressive return to work for therapeutic reasons, as work can be an important source of self-esteem treatment when they feel better to focus on self-care, in order to regain strength in the long term.
 The decision to continue to work during the treatment is a personal one and should always be taken together with the doctor.